mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/install/air-gapped/catalog/index.md

     export VERSION=v2.1.1
     ```

-1. Set the `TARGET_NAMESPACE` to the workspace (or project) namespace in which the catalog repository needs to be created.
+1. Set the `TARGET_NAMESPACE` to the workspace (or project) namespace in which the catalog repository will be created.

     ```bash
     export TARGET_NAMESPACE=<WORKSPACE_OR_PROJECT_NAMESPACE>